Starburst Teradata connectors#

 teradata.type.not-case-specific.to-lower-case=true

-Alternatively you can use a catalog session property:
+Alternatively, you can use a catalog session property:

-SET SESSION teradata.not_casespecific_to_lower_case = true;
+SET SESSION example.not_casespecific_to_lower_case = true;

 CREATE TABLE WITH